raynaharrisphd/raynaharrisphd.github.io/_posts/2025-11-01-moutain-lotus.md

 layout: post
 title: "Mountain Lotus Yoga"
 date: 2025-11-01
-excerpt: "A 30 minute yoga class that incorporates mediation and aims to synchronize breath with movement through sun and moon salutations."
+excerpt: "A 30 minute yoga class that incorporates mediation and aims to synchronize breath with movement through sun and moon salutations.
+The theme 'Yoga for You' encourages participants to modify as necessary to move toward their intention.
+This flow was designed for an interview at Mountain Lotus, Tahoe City."
 categories: yoga
 spotify: 0dUBZGhvmotNfWjuHOHUa6
 #image: "/images/yoga/xxx.png"